 The above information is disclosed based on book value of foreign currency.
+The exchange rate is determined with reference to the spot selling exchange rate announced by Citibank.

 Since there were various functional currencies used within the subsidiaries of the Group, the Group was unable to disclose foreign exchange gains (losses) towards each foreign currency with significant impact.
-The realized and unrealized foreign exchange gains (losses) was NT\$17,370 thousand and NT\$167,577 thousand for the years ended December 31, 2019 and 2018, respectively.
+The realized and unrealized foreign exchange (losses) gains was \$(306,173) thousand and \$17,370 thousand for the years ended December 31, 2020 and 2019, respectively.